Seif Eissa

 In 2020, he competed in the men's 80 kg event at the 2020 African Taekwondo Olympic Qualification Tournament in Rabat, Morocco and he qualified to represent Egypt at the 2020 Summer Olympics in Tokyo, Japan.

 At the 2021 African Taekwondo Championships held in Dakar, Senegal, he won the gold medal in the men's 80 kg event.
 A few months later, at the 2020 Summer Olympics, he won one of the bronze medals in the 80 kg event.

 He won the gold medal in the men's 80 kg event at the 2022 Mediterranean Games held in Oran, Algeria.
+He competed in the men's 80 kg event at the 2024 Summer Olympics held in Paris, France.